matterandvoid-space/subscriptions/README.md

 Another change in this library is that all subscriptions are forced to receive only one argument: a hashmap.

+On a team with lots of people working on one codebase if you remove points where decisions have to be made, especially when they are arbitrary decisions (like how do we pass arguments to subscriptions) - then you get uniformity/compatibility for free and your codebase remains cohesive (at least in the domain of subscriptions in this case).

+I've had to deal with a large re-frame application where subscriptions were parameterized by components, and having to take into account all parameters passing styles is a pain and can lead to subtle bugs.

-Taking a tip from many successful clojure projects which are able to be extended and grown and integrated over time, (as well as dealing with multiple subscription argument styles in a large re-frame app and attempting to refactor them, or combine them dynamically..)
+(as well as dealing with multiple subscription argument styles in a large re-frame app and attempting to refactor them, or combine them dynamically..)

-This library forces all subscriptions arguments to be one hashmap - this forces you to name all your arguments and allows easily flowing data.
+Taking a tip from many successful clojure projects which are able to be extended and grown and integrated over time, This library forces all subscriptions arguments to be one hashmap - this forces you to name all your arguments and allows easily flowing data.
 It also encourages the use of fully qualified keywords which in turn makes using malli or schema or spec to validate the arguments, if you wish to, also much simpler.